boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 #### Memory

 The memory I picked has the sweet spot DDR5 bandwidth of 6000MT/s albeit with not the best latency of CL36.
-Thankfully the x3D chip offsets this slightly with its huge L3 cache making it less sensitive.
+Thankfully the x3D chip offsets this slightly with its huge L3 cache making it less sensitive to RAM latency.

 As for why 2 sticks of RAM?
 I wanted to populate only 2 channels, allowing for EXPO to be enabled.
 I did want 128 GB but I couldn't find reasonably priced 64 GB sticks.
 This gives me more than enough RAM for 99% of tasks, while giving me the full speed.